NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### StructuralWallConfig

 Defines details of a structural interior wall.
+The wall will be the height of the room.

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of structures to be created with these parameters
-- `height` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The height of the wall.
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "walls"
 - `material` (string, or list of strings): The structure's material or